 She has also represented parties in international and interstate custody disputes involving the Hague Convention and other international treaties, as well as the Uniform Child Custody Jurisdiction and Enforcement Act.

-With the U.S. Supreme Court’s decision recognizing the right of same-sex couples to marry, Ferrier has represented clients in drafting and negotiating marital settlement agreements, pre- and post-marital agreements, and domestic partnership agreements.
+Ferrier has represented clients in same-sex marriages in drafting and negotiating marital settlement agreements, pre- and post-marital agreements, and domestic partnership agreements.